PureAsbestos/Image-palettizer/README.md

 ## Installation
-Just download the repository and unzip it, or clone with `git clone`.
+Just download the repository and unzip it, or clone with `git clone https://github.com/PureAsbestos/Image-palettizer.git`.

 ## Usage